Amazon tax avoidance: Swiss legislation

 Due to a change in the tax law in Switzerland, Amazon has collected Swiss VAT on deliveries sent to the Swiss customs area since 1 January 2019, despite not being based there.
 Concurrently, Amazon's two North American sites ceased offering delivery to addresses in the Swiss customs union, meaning customers there are obliged to place orders one of Amazon's other websites instead.
 Previous to this Amazon had not been charging any Swiss VAT on these orders, although parcels entering the Swiss customs area were subject to VAT upon entry if the amount of tax to be collected exceeded 5 Swiss Francs.

 UK legislation

 It was reported in The Guardian, April 4, 2012, that Amazon generated more than £3.3bn of sales in the UK but paid no corporation tax at all on the profits, and that it was under investigation by the UK tax authorities.

 In November 2012, the UK government announced plans to investigate Amazon.com, along with Starbucks and Google, for tax avoidance.
 Sky News reported that Amazon faced a temporary backlash and boycott from the general public and other businesses in the UK as a result.

+Amazon publish annual UK tax contribution statements.
+However, these have been criticised for not disclosing how much corporation tax is being paid at a country level.